 Welcome to Dr Kirk’s Cross-Cultural Consultancy

-Doing business with the Chinese is increasingly common.
-There is a need for effective oral and written communication between the Middle Kingdom and the United Kingdom.
-Winning a deal and maintaining good ‘Guanxi’/ relations requires understanding.
+There is a need for effective oral and written communication between different parties in the 21st century, more so than ever before.
+Winning a deal and maintaining good ‘Guanxi’/ relations with your business partners requires understanding.

 The Linguist & ‘Multi-Cultural Icon’